katrinabrock/ctmm-performance/README.md

  - "vectorized" is the vectorized/matrixed version of the original mentioned above

  My suspicion (to be validated) is that this is because with the "brock speedup" above, there simply aren't very many elements in the for loop to start with so not much time that can be gained by removing it.

+ I did do a quick and dirty atime run on the Langevin function alone.
+[Code Here](R/atime_langevin.R) It was indeed directionally similar to above but with bigger differences between conditions.
+[Results Here](img/atime_vectorized03.png)

 ## 20240701